What is MASieraad

 The registration procedure consists of the following steps:

-- 1 November – 8 March 2021: The student applies via the link https://apps.pxl.be/forms/MASieraad_HA.
+- Second application round: 1 April - 15 May 2022: The student applies via the link https://apps.pxl.be/forms/MASieraad_HA.
 The student is assessed on education level, proficiency in the English language and quality of portfolio.

-- 18 January – 15 March 2021: After admission to the second round, the student has a personal interview with teachers from MASieraad H-A and may or may not be admitted to a definitive enrollment.
+- 16 May – 22 May 2022: After admission, the student has a personal interview with teachers from MASieraad H-A and may or may not be admitted to a definitive enrollment.

 - August 15: Payment balance is due